b-baubeau/cmb-starlink-measurements/README.md

 ## Running the data processing pipeline

-To run the full data processing pipeline, run ```python3 run.py```.
+To run the full data processing pipeline, run ```PYTHONPATH=src python3 run.py```.
 If you want to only run part of the pipeline, you can run the corresponding file.
 It will run the previous data processing steps needed to carry its role.

 ```config.py``` contains parameters usefull to control the processing pipeline, such as wether to show plots during the process and wheter to save them or not.